Tensor

 Swift

-• Creates a tensor and fills it with random values sampled from a normal distribution with mean 0 and standard deviation sqrt(2 / shape[0]).
+Creates a tensor and fills it with random values sampled from a normal distribution with the given mean and variance.

 Declaration